ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-A young gentlemau, happening to sit at
-church in a. pew adjoining, one which a
-youug lady occupied far whom he conceived
-a sudden and .violent passion, was desirous
 of entering into a courtship on the spot, and
 the exigeucy of the case suggested tbe fol
 lowing plan : He politely handed bis fair